 Just a bit more history there.

 Alex now encourages the downcast droogs with a controlling, reassuring air that things are back to the way they were and all forgotten.
 And, being the generous sort, he invites Georgia Boy to lay out his idea for the night.
-Dejected, Georgie Boy, declines, but Alex pressing, ribbing Georgie Boy that they're not children (as Georgie had accused him of being), Georgie Boy tells what he had in mind.
+Dejected, Georgie Boy declines, but Alex pressing, ribbing Georgie Boy that they're not children (as Georgie had accused him of being), Georgie Boy gives in and tells what he had in mind.

 ALEX: Well, now we're back to where we were.
 Yes?
 Just like before and all forgotten?
 Right, right, right?

 Alex looks to Pete.

 188 MS Alex, Pete, Dim and Georgie Boy with their drinks.
 (35:49)